-As recognized by Congress in the Act of January 25, 1983, the continued existence of Reservations as permanent homeland necessary foundations for continued self-determination requires tha increase the trust land base in their Reservations and prevent Accordingly, the Tribe needs to establish a Land Consolidation Prc adequate Tribal funding is available.
+As recognized by Congress in the Act of January 25, 1983, Public Law 94-459, Title I, the continued existence of Reservations as permanent homelands for Indian Tribes and as necessary foundations for continued self-determination requires that the Tribes consolidate and increase the trust land base in their Reservations and prevent further loss of trust land.
+Accordingly, the Tribe needs to establish a Land Consolidation Program but cannot do so until adequate Tribal funding is available.

 Section 12-1-6.
-Tribal Need for Governmental Revenue Development.
+Tribal Need for Governmental Revenue and Additional Economic Development.

-The Tribe desires to pursue its goal of self-determination vig ment of manufacturing and farming enterprises.
-Because of the ma Tribe, cutbacks in federal funding and increasing costs of self-gover the Tribe develop additional economic activities on the Reserva governmental programs, the Alcohol Rehabilitation Program and a Lan and to provide employment for Tribal members.
+The Tribe desires to pursue its goal of self-determination vigorously through the development of manufacturing and farming enterprises.
+Because of the modest income level of the Tribe, cutbacks in federal funding and increasing costs of self-government, it is essential that the Tribe develop additional economic activities on the Reservation to support general governmental programs, the Alcohol Rehabilitation Program and a Land Consolidation Program, and to provide employment for Tribal members.